 Of course, a specialist can only provide a limited range of services, and may not always have the full expertise you expect.
 For example, individual web designers tend to be strong either in the visual elements or more technical aspects of the website build – but a website needs both to perform well.

-Working with a larger digital agency can be a more secure option, particularly if you are looking for a long-term partner who can work across your whole digital strategy.
+Working with a larger digital agency can be a safer option, particularly if you are looking for a long-term partner who can work across your whole digital strategy.
 Agencies can provide a full package of services, find it easier to keep up with changing technology, and are in a better position to throw resources at a large or urgent project.
 Against this, costs tend to be higher and an agency may push for a full-service solution even if your specific requirements are relatively narrow.

 "Check which individuals will be involved.
 If a supplier plans to outsource part of the project, how will this be managed and what quality guarantees are there?"